zhagao84/ARMarkPositon/README.md

 3.Function for editing point in x,y,z (see 'NearinteractionGrabbable.cs' from the MRTK package).

-4. Indicator for z-height above/below terrain(see 'ObjectManipulator.cd' from MRTK package).
+4.Indicator for z-height above/below terrain(see 'ObjectManipulator.cs' from MRTK package).

-5. Possibility to draw multiple polygons(see 'strucPointData.cs' and 'CancellatedStructure.cs').
+5.Possibility to draw multiple polygons(see 'strucPointData.cs' and 'CancellatedStructure.cs').

 6.Possibility to draw different types of polygons(see 'SetMark.cs').